Johnny Olszewski: Electoral and ethical reform

 During the 2023 legislative session, Olszewski supported a bill to move Maryland's 2024 primary date from April 23 to May 14, 2024, citing that April 23 was the first full day of Passover; the bill was signed into law by Governor Moore on May 11, 2023.

 In October 2023, Olszewski supported a resolution to study expanding the county council.
 The task force created by the resolution recommended in March 2024 expanding the county council from seven to nine members, and the Baltimore County Council voted in July 2024 to create a ballot referendum on whether to do so.
 Olszewski subsequently endorsed the referendum, citing the county's population growth, and backed another citizen-led ballot initiative that would have expanded the county council by four members, but did not receive enough signatures to make it onto the ballot.
 Voters approved the referendum expanding the county council to nine members on November 5, 2024.

+In January 2026, after the Governor's Redistricting Advisory Commission proposed a new congressional map that would redraw the 2nd congressional district to include portions of Harford and Anne Arundel counties, Olszewski blamed President Donald Trump and Texas Republicans for "starting this race to the bottom" by redrawing Texas's congressional districts to benefit Republicans and called on Congress to pass national redistricting reform.

+In May 2026, Olszewski introduced a bill that would establish 18-year term limits for U.S. Supreme Court Justices.